Map Drawing Guide

 Objects to Add for a Treasure Map

-It is helpful to use reference photos or search the web for concept art to add to the pirate map.
+Use reference photos or search the web for concept art to add to the pirate map.

-Objects that can be added to a treasure map:
+Objects you add to a treasure map:

 Legend: Understanding signs such as trails, trees, mountains, treasure, buildings, etc.